tbaums/www/content/docs/developing-operators.md

             - containerPort: 80
 ```

 This looks like pretty normal kubernetes yaml defining deployment and you’re right.
-But you can already see the KUDO templating language in action on the line referencing `{{ .Params.Replicas }}`.
+But you can already see the KUDO templating language in action on the line referencing `.Params.Replicas`.
 This will get substituted during installation by merging what is in `params.yaml` and overrides defined before install.
 So let’s define the last missing piece, `params.yaml`.

 ```yaml
 replicas: